icpc/quest-v2/README.md

    - Download the latest release from the [Pocketbase website](https://pocketbase.io/).
    - Unpack the downloaded archive.
    - Make sure it's invokable as `pocketbase`.

+## Dev Container

+This repo ships a Dev Container that includes Node.js (via `typescript-node`), pnpm (through `corepack`), and the PocketBase CLI (v0.26.3) preinstalled.

+1. Install the VS Code Dev Containers extension (or a compatible client like GitHub Codespaces).
+2. Open the repository in VS Code and choose **Reopen in Container**.
+3. After the container builds, dependencies are installed automatically via `pnpm install`.
+4. To work as usual inside the container:
+   - Frontend: `pnpm start`
+   - PocketBase: `pnpm run pocketbase` (data persists in `pocketbase/pb_data`)
+   - Types: `pnpm run pocketbase:typegen`

 ## Running the Frontend Locally